newlandsvalley/elm-json-parser/README.md

 elm-json-parser
 ===============

-This is a straightforward JSON parser.
+This is a straightforward JSON parser for Elm 0.18.
 It builds a parse tree of the following shape:

 ```elm
 type JValue =